ivanid22/NVD-scraper/README.md

 Or you can run it as a standalone script by making the script executable, and then running it directly:

-- `chmod + x bin/nvd-scrape.rb` (Make the script executable, you only need to do this once)
+- `chmod +x bin/nvd-scrape.rb` (Makes the script executable, you only need to do this once)
 - `./bin/nvd-scrape.rb <arguments>`

 Proper format for the arguments is detailed below: